icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 - the cabled (internal) network connection is `eth0`
 - the cabled (internal) network connection is `wlan0`

-#### 1. Add the IPTABLES rules
+1. Add the IPTABLES rules
 ```
 sudo iptables --table nat --append POSTROUTING --out-interface wlan0 -j MASQUERADE
 sudo iptables --append FORWARD --in-interface eth0 -j ACCEPT
 ```

-####  2. Make the above rules persistent
+2. Make the above rules persistent
 Installing the `iptables-persistent` package
 ```
 sudo apt install iptables-persistent
 ```
-Oce you installed the package `iptables-persistent` it will asks you to save the current ipv4 and ipv6 iptables rules, answer yes to save it.
+Once you installed the package `iptables-persistent` it will asks you to save the current ipv4 and ipv6 iptables rules, answer yes to save it.
 Otherwise you can save it later witrh the command
 ```
 sudo iptables-save > /etc/iptables/rules.v4
 ```